- We strive to provide complete care for our patients. Learn more about all the services we provide.

 There have been cases of canine influenza, type H3N8, in the United States since 2004.
 But in 2015, a new strain, H2N3, caused an outbreak in Chicago and since then has been documented in more than 25 states, but until now, not in Washington State.
 Because H2N3 is new to the United States, dogs here don’t have any natural immunity, and any dog exposed will become ill.
 Transmission of the virus is similar to human influenza.
 It can be passed directly from one dog to another, airborne through coughing or sneezing, and from contact with contaminated surfaces.

-Symptoms of CIV include coughing, nasal discharge, eye infection and a fever.
+Symptoms of CIV include coughing, nasal discharge, eye infection, and a fever.
 It is often confused with canine kennel cough infection.
 Most cases are self-limiting and mild, and symptoms can last 10-30 days.
 Treatment is usually rest and sometimes cough suppressant.
-A small amount of cases progress to more severe symptoms, including high fever and pneumonia that in rare cases can be fatal.
+A small number of cases progress to more severe symptoms, including high fever and pneumonia that in rare cases can be fatal.
 For these cases, intensive care is required.

 The best protection against infection is to limit exposure to the virus, this means avoiding places where there are groups of dogs.
 For those dogs that are at risk (going to dog shows, grooming and boarding facilities, dog parks, etc.) vaccination should be considered.
 There are vaccines available for both strains of canine influenza and it is unlikely if there is any cross-protection between the virus types.
 So in the face of an outbreak, knowing which strain to vaccinate against is important.
 It is important to remember that the vaccine may reduce the duration and intensity of clinical signs but doesn’t prevent symptoms completely.
 In addition, two doses are required 2-4 weeks apart initially to give good protection.
 At the time of writing the strain of CIV had not been identified.